FNMALIC/auto-frame/README.md

 ### Camera not appearing in video apps
 - Restart the video conferencing application
-- On some platforms, you may need to restart Smart Meeting Camera
+- On some platforms, you may need to restart Autoframing Camera

 ## Configuration

-Settings are automatically saved to `~/.smart_meeting_camera/config.json`
+Settings are automatically saved to `~/.autoframing_camera/config.json`

-Logs are saved to `~/.smart_meeting_camera/logs/app.log`
+Logs are saved to `~/.autoframing_camera/logs/app.log`

 ## Command Line Options